nkh/P6-Data-Dump-Tree/README.md

 -------------------------------

 You can use this type to have DDT make some elements of the structure vanish from the rendering

-### Type element with only a name

-If you return a Data::Dump::Tree::Type::Nothing in a type handler, only the key will be displayed.

-    method ddt_get_elements
-    {
-	    [
-	    ...
-	    ('your key', '', Data::Dump::Tree::Type::Nothing),
-	    ...
-	    ]
-    }

 ### Filtering an element away